pulumi/docs/content/tutorials/importing-infrastructure/index.md

 # A brief summary of the tutorial.
 It appears at the top of the tutorial page.
 Markdown is fine.
 summary: |
     Most infrastructure as code projects require working with existing cloud resources, whether those resources were originally created with another Infrastructure as Code (IaC) tool or manually provisioned with a cloud provider console or CLI.

-    Interacting with a previously created cloud resource with Pulumi typically happens in one of two ways.
-The first way is by referencing the properties of the existing cloud resource in order to use those properties to configure a Pulumi-managed resource.
-This first scenario is sometimes called _coexistence_, and you can learn more about it in [Adopting Pulumi > Coexistence documentation](/docs/using-pulumi/adopting-pulumi/#coexistence).

-    The second way is by adopting the existing resource to bring it under management by Pulumi.
-This second scenario is called _adoption_ or _import_, and it is this scenario that will be covered in this tutorial.
+In this tutorial, you will learn how to import your existing resources to bring it under the management of Pulumi.

 # A list of three to five things the reader will have learned by the end of the tutorial.
 youll_learn: